dannystaple/dannystaple.github.io/_posts/2007-06-13-silent-computer-upgrade-part-ii.md

 * Anti Static Band - This should be clipped to an earthed item, even the computers case may be used as long as it is plugged in, but switched off.
 This is so you do not fry the computers parts with the natural static field surrounding your body.
 You may also get away with not using the band, and regularly grounding yourself by touching an earthed metal area.
 * A good, well lit area to work - don't I always recommend this?
 It really is important, for safety, for being able to work without being obstructed, to work with enough elbow room, and with good lighting so you can really see what you are doing.
 I really cannot stress enough that this is worth having for any tinkering with robots, lego or computers.
 * Tissues - there will be some heat transfer compound to wipe away, and I did a bit messy with it.
-* Mini Vacuum cleaner + cotton wool buds - The inside of a computer, especially around the CPU fan and heatsink will get very dusty very quickly.
+* Mini Vacuum cleaner + cotton wool buds - The inside of a computer, especially around the CPU fan and heatsink will get dusty quickly.
 Make sure you have something to clean it a bit with.
 * Face Mask - if you are sensitive to dust, I would have one of these and wear it.

  Safety Goggles are generally not necessary for simple computer modifications/changes, at least not unless the soldering iron comes out or you go beyond the basics.
 However, if you are working with heat transfer compound, do not rub your eyes, and make sure you wash your hands well before consuming any food.